top of page

 The Hatrock Award for Open Methods Development

-Dale Hatrock was a Master’s student in the Stratton lab from 2019 until 2021 when he tragically passed away as a result of sudden cardiac illness.
+Dale Hatrock was a Master’s student in the Stratton lab from 2019 until 2021 when he passed away as a result of a sudden cardiac event.
 As part of his work, Dale was passionate about methods development.
-In particular, he spent countless evenings developing strategies to grow specialized brain cells (called ependymal cells) in a dish.
-Ultimately, Dale’s hard work paid off, and our lab can now grow ependymal cells and study them in great detail.
+In particular, he spent countless hours developing strategies to grow specialized brain cells (called ependymal cells) in a dish.
 In addition to his devotion for experimental design, Dale was also believed in open science and sharing his trials with his colleagues at large.

-In Dale’s honour, The Hatrock Award for Open Method Development has a value of $2,000 and it will be awarded annually by the Tanenbaum Open Science Institute to a trainee at the Neuro who excels in the development of experimental methods and who shares these methods openly.
+In Dale’s honour, The Hatrock Award for Open Method Development has a value of $2,000 and it is awarded annually by the Tanenbaum Open Science Institute to a trainee at the Neuro who excels in the development of experimental methods and who shares these methods openly.